 Growing up I didn’t have a good childhood.
 My Dad was mentally abusive towards me and my sister.
 We moved around a lot.
 We never settled in one place so I was always the new kid at school.
 My parents divorced after eleven years of marriage.
 We went our separate ways.
 My brother stayed with our Dad.
 My sister and I went with my Mother to a whole other state.
 She became involved with a boyfriend who was very physically, emotionally and mentally abusive towards me and my Mom.
 So, that led me to rebel against authority.

 I became addicted to pain medication and started to steal from my family just to support my habit.
 I was an alcoholic.
 Later on, leading to me becoming a meth addict.
 Through all of that, I became pregnant with my daughter.
 I was able to quit the drugs while I was pregnant with her but maybe a year after she was born I continued back into that same cycle of drug abuse, lying, stealing from my family, disappearing for days at a time, and sometimes a week at a time.
 I would leave my daughter with my Mom.
 I would hang around dangerous people.
 I pushed my family away.
 I pushed my daughter away.
 I, later on, lost custody of her to her Dad and his Mom.
 They got temporary custody of her for a little while and that still didn’t stop me from doing the drugs and I just didn’t care.
-All I cared about what how I was going to get my next fix.
+All I cared about was how I was going to get my next fix.
 For a little while, I didn’t care about my family and it’s not easy to say but for a little while, I just didn’t care about my daughter either.

 So, a couple of months later I got joint custody.
 I ended up getting joint custody.
 I would have her a week at a time and he would have her a week at a time.
 Even then I would just leave her with my Mom and just disappear for days at a time.
 One day I was on the verge of losing her altogether.
 I was too involved with the drugs and honestly, I thought that I was going to die a hopeless drug addict.
 Back then the only mindset that I had was this is my life.
 This is how I’m going to die.